department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### Ordinary life

 - Available on all programs
 - This is a permanent plan.
-A permanent life insurance plan means that as long as you continue making your premium payments, your plan doesn't expire.
+A permanent life insurance plan means that as long as you continue making your premium payments, your plan stays active.
-- Second lowest premium payments of any permanent plan, after Modified Life
+- Second lowest premium payments of any permanent plan (after Modified Life)
-- Requires that you make premium payments over your lifetime
+- Requires that you make premium payments for your whole lifetime
-- Premium payments stay the same over your lifetime
+- Premium payments always stay the same
 - Has loan and cash value